okp4/data-selector/README.md

 ## Purpose

-The `Data Selector` tools allows you to select a sample of the dataset, specifying a number of rows.
+The `Data Selector` tool allows you to select a sample of the dataset, specifying a number of rows.
 It is possible to delete or keep columns.
-Another parameter will allow the selection of data in a column according to its value(s).
+Another parameter allows the selection of data in a column according to its value(s).

 The output result is saved in a `.csv` file.